ab-a/chattr-script/README.md

 # chattr-script
-Script that help you to use chattr
+Script that make chattr command more friendly

 ## DESCRIPTION
 This script restrict the writing access to your folders.